 We issue an Annual Report and all volunteers are invited to our Annual General Meeting, which is followed by a social event.
-Due to the global pandemic, our AGM in November 2020 was held virtually, but details of the meeting and annual report can be downloaded here.
+Unfortunately we decided to postpone our planned AGM and Celebratory event in November 2021 because we were concerned about the increasing number of COVID cases in our area.
+Instead the AGM was held and attended only by our Members/Trustees.
+Our latest Annual Report can be downloaded here.

 We currently have about 170 volunteers, all of whom bring their individual experience, talents and enthusiasm.
 We are keen to receive applications from all sections of the community, to help us achieve a diverse volunteer workforce.

 Some of our volunteers take on additional responsibilities including:

 Section Leaders/Coordinators for new volunteers and our helpline, transport, befriending and practical help volunteers